awslabs/aws-config-rdk/docs/commands/export.md

 TF_STATE_BUCKET=my-bucket
 REGION=us-west-2
 # You could run this manually and commit it or include `rdk export` as a step in a CI/CD pipeline.
-rdk --region $REGION export -a --backend-bucket-name $TF_STATE_BUCKET --add-provider-manifest # Creates a TF manifest for each rule in the directory and adds to terraform_rdk_rules.
+rdk --region $REGION export -a --organization-rule --backend-bucket-name $TF_STATE_BUCKET --add-provider-manifest # Creates a TF manifest for each rule in the directory and adds to terraform_rdk_rules.
+The TF manifests will all use the aws_config_organization_custom_rule resouce.
 Also adds a backend and provider manifest to terraform_rdk_rules. cd terraform_rdk_rules terraform plan
 ```